SeungjinJung/SCTL/README.md

 ### Datasets

-- please download from the below links and save to './datasets/'
+Please download from the below links and save to './datasets/'

 Pretrained model logits on balanced datasets : [Github](https://github.com/markus93/NN_calibration)